felipegueller/maratona-discovery/README.md

 This challenge consisted of creating a custom personal page with links to access my social media.
 The base layout was provided by them on [Figma](https://www.figma.com/), and also some support classes on their programming week.
 Feel free to look more about it!

 <h2 id="gifs">👾 Gifs</h2>

+Below, you can see the captured GIFs about this project on both models (desktop and mobile).

 <h3 id="desktop">📱 Desktop layout</h3>